Search results for

 Rich Communications Services (RCS) was made to bridge this gap.
 It offers more advanced features than SMS, yet still provides widespread device support through the use of carrier network infrastructure rather than relying on third-party servers.

 However, support for RCS is still spotty in places around the world.
-The service doesn’t offer native support end-to-end encryption.
 A much sought-after feature in the modern age of snooping and digital privacy.
 Fortunately, Google now supports this feature through its Messages app for Android.
-Apple continues to insist on iMessage and hasn’t shown any inclination to support RCS just yet.
-You can also get some added support and features with third-party SMS apps.
-Here are some of our favorite texting apps.
+Apple has adopted RCS with the iOS 18.1 update as of November 2024.
+But if you can’t use RCS on Android for any reason, here are some of our favorite texting apps.

 Despite its lackluster feature set, SMS remains an invaluable messaging system around the world for companies and individuals alike.
 The standard isn’t going anywhere, even as networks transition over to next-gen 5G technologies.